-We use the binomial lattice valuation model to estimate the fair value of options granted under share-based compensation plans.
-The binomial lattice valuation model requires us to estimate a variety of factors including, but not limited to, the expected term of the award, stock price volatility, dividend rate, risk-free interest rate, attrition rate, and exercise rate.
+We use the lattice valuation model to estimate the fair value of options granted under share-based compensation plans.
+The lattice valuation model requires us to estimate a variety of factors including, but not limited to, the expected term of the award, stock price volatility, dividend rate, risk-free interest rate, attrition rate, and exercise rate.
 The input factors to use in the valuation model are based on subjective future expectations combined with management judgment.
 The expected term used represents the weighted-average period that the stock options are expected to be outstanding.
-We use the historical volatility of a comparable peer group to derive the expected volatility of our common stock.
-The peer group historical volatility is used due to the limited trading history of our common stock.
+We have used the historical volatility for our stock for the expected volatility assumption required in the lattice model as it is more representative of future stock price trends.
 We use a risk-free interest rate that is based on the implied yield available on U.S. Treasury issued with an equivalent remaining term at the time of grant.
 We have not paid dividends in the past and currently do not plan to pay any dividends in the foreseeable future, and as such, dividend yield is assumed to be zero for the purposes of valuing the stock options granted.
 We evaluate the assumptions used to value stock awards on a quarterly basis.
 If factors change and we employ different assumptions, share-based compensation expense may differ significantly from what we have recorded in the past.
 When there are any modifications or cancellations of the underlying unvested securities, we may be required to accelerate, increase or cancel any remaining unearned share-based compensation expense.
-To the extent that we grant additional equity securities to employees, our share-based compensation expense will be increased by the additional unearned compensation resulting from those additional.
+To the extent that we grant additional equity securities to employees, our share-based compensation expense will be increased by the additional unearned compensation resulting from those additional grants.